holochain/holochain-rust/doc/architecture/decisions/0013-signals-listeners-model-and-api.md

 - We need to remember (and make a separate ADR) for signals that happen and can be listened for between nodes at the DHT level.

--Only clients that got permission to access the capability the signal is associated with can register a listener.
+- Only clients that got permission to access the capability the signal is associated with can register a listener.

+- We need to decide if this will be a full pub/sub model where the producer is fully decoupled from the subscriber with an intermediate handler, or if it will follow the signal/slot pattern where the producer has a reference to the subscriber and sends directly.